+UH-1 HUEY/IROQUOIS

-UH-1 HUEY/IROQUOIS Light lift/training
+Light lift/training

 Brief: The UH-1N aircraft initially provided search and rescue capabilities before replacing earlier Huey variants in the ICBM field security and support role.
-UH-1Ns also provide administrative/DV lift to U.S. National Capital Region at JB Andrews and US Forces-Japan at Yokota, as well as supporting aircrew survival training at Fairchild.
+UH-1Ns also provide administrative/DV lift to U.S. National Capital Region at JB Andrews and U.S. Forces-Japan at Yokota, as well as supporting aircrew survival training at Fairchild.
 The TH-1H fleet provides Air Force helicopter pilot training at Fort Rucker.
-USAF converted all single-engine UH-1H models to TH-1H variants, extending their service lives by at least 20 years.
+USAF converted all single-engine UH-1H models to TH-1H variants, extending their service lives' by at least 20 years.
 USAF awarded Boeing the \$2.4 billion UH-1N replacement contract for up to 84 MH-139s in 2018, but contract delays pushed initial fielding to 2023 or beyond.
-USAF is modifying the UH-1N with NVG-compatible cockpit, upgraded sensors, and safety and sustainment improvements.
-The ongoing SLEP of up to 63 airframes aims to bridge the gap until the MH-139A is fully fielded.
+The fleet recently received NVG-compatible cockpits, upgraded sensors, and safety and sustainment improvements.
+The ongoing SLEP of up to 63 airframes aims to bridge the gap until the MH-139A is fielded and USAF plans to begin retiring the fleet in 2022 with full retirement by 2032.
+UH-1N is the only DoD aircraft fleet to consistently achieve its target mission capable rate over the past decade.